Skip to content

 Pay and Unsocial Working Hours

-When your staff work unsocial hours, you must, like your other workers, ensure you pay them the National Minimum Wage (NMW) where applicable.
-However, employment law does not require you to pay them any more than this simply because they work unsocial hours.
+When your staff work unsocial hours, you must, like your other workers, ensure you pay them the National Minimum Wage (NMW) or the National Living Wage (NLW), where applicable.
+However, employment law does not require you to pay them more than this set rate simply because they work unsocial hours.

 You can, of course, choose to pay your staff higher wages when they work unsocial hours.
-Your employment contract with them should state that you do this, and you will typically place a clause in it stating this.
+Your employment contract with them should state that you do this, and you will typically have a clause in the contract stating the rate you will pay your employees when they work unsocial hours and what constitutes unsocial working hours in your business.

 Paying your staff more because they work unsocial hours is a discretionary payment called a shift allowance.
-If you do not pay your staff the shift allowance when their employment contract states that you do, you breach their employment contract.
-This could result in an employee claiming against you for constructive dismissal at an employment tribunal.
+If you do not pay your staff the shift allowance when their employment contract states that you would, you will likely be in breach of contract.
+This could result in an employee lodging a claim against you.

 Continue reading this article below the form